 Oh, for sure.

-Your sister-in-law, I think was at was she there?
+Your sister-in-law, I think, was at, was she there?

-No, because she wasn't there.
+No, she wasn't there.

 It was just a group of us that were all on the road for the trip.

-But the bottom line is this if a tall strapping, good-looking, somewhat smelly man comes over and he says, Hey, I want to dance with you, and he does so in a more physical way as opposed to a more verbal way.
+If a tall, strapping, good-looking, somewhat smelly man comes over and he says, hey, I want to dance with you.

-From my perspective, you know, I made a mistake.
+From my perspective, I made a mistake.

 It was a restaurant that had a club upstairs.